Table of Contents Show

-After updating Mac or MacBook to macOS to the latest macOS, you may encounter No admin account on mac.
+After updating Mac or MacBook to macOS to the latest macOS, you may encounter No admin account on Mac.
 Even sometimes, the admin account is recorded as a standard account on Mac.
-Most of the time, macOS will show no admin account when you migrate data from the old computer, Sometimes Accidentally delete admin account, or Corrupted Hard Drive or Data due to many reasons like buggy software, macOS Installation problems.
+Most of the time, macOS will show no admin account when you migrate data from the old computer, Sometimes Accidentally delete the admin account, or Corrupted Hard drives or Data due to many reasons like buggy software, macOS Installation problems.
 Sooner or later, it won’t let you access the admin account on any macOS version.

 There is only one way that one of the Mac users found to fix no admin account on macOS.
 You have to create a new account on Mac and then set up the computer as usual.
 Thereafter, you can change the standard account to an admin account from the Users & Groups menu.
 Learn how to get rid of no admin account on macOS,